 Like most hollies, yaupon is dioecious.
 This means that only the female plants produce berries, and there must be a male plant nearby to fertilize the flowers.
 One male yaupon holly produces enough pollen to fertilize several female plants.

 Standard yaupon hollies grow 15 to 20 feet tall, but there are several cultivars that you can maintain at heights of 3 to 5 feet.
 ‘Compacta,’ ‘Nana’ and ‘Schillings Dwarf’ are among the best of the dwarfs.
 If you prefer yellow berries, try ‘Yawkey’ or ‘Wiggins Yellow.’
-‘Fulsom’s Weeping,’ ‘Pendula’ and ‘Gray’s Weeping’ are weeping forms with long, pendulous branches.
+‘Fulsom’s Weeping,’ ‘Pendula’ and ‘Gray’s Weeping’ are weeping forms

 Regardless of the cultivar, growing yaupon hollies brings strong texture and unsurpassed color to winter landscapes.
 Native to the Southeastern United States, it is hardy in USDA plant hardiness zones 7b through 9.